-Instead of making resolutions, reshape your attitude about your body for 2018.
+Instead of making resolutions, reshape your attitude about your body.

 1. Mirror Exposure

-Stand in front of the mirror either nude or in little clothing, and praise a part of your body, Keel suggests in her research.
+Stand in front of the mirror either nude or in little clothing, and praise a part of your body, Keel suggests.
 Maybe you like your shoulders, for example, so focus on that area.
 Also, focus on function, such as “I love my strong legs and how they carry me when I am running,” rather than staring at parts of your body you dislike, such as “Ugh, I hate my tummy bulge.”

 2. Nurture Your Body